What Happens If You Don’t File Taxes?

 What made things worse?
 I was completely unprepared to deal with my sudden tax nightmare.

-I no longer lived in Massachusetts, and I didn’t know how to file a late tax return.
+By then, I no longer lived in Massachusetts.
+Plus, I didn’t know how to file a late tax return.
 I was still financially illiterate, and this letter scared me.
 It made me feel like with one decision I’d made at 23, I’d ruined my whole life.
 My negligence two years earlier came back to bite me in the butt.

 Filing Taxes Late